• Skip to main content

 The palace’s equipment implemented the highest technical standards of its age.
 Gas lighting and water-closets were imported from Great Britain, whereas the palaces in Europe were still lacking these features at that time.
 Later, electricity, a central heating system and an elevator were installed.

-Dolmabahce Palace entrance fee is 450 Turkish Liras as of 2023.
-The combined ticket price of 450 TL covers the Main Building, the Harem Rooms and the Palace Collections sections of the palace.
+Dolmabahce Palace entrance fee is 1800 Turkish Liras as of June 2025.
+The combined ticket covers the Main Building, the Harem Rooms and the Palace Collections sections of the palace.
+You can buy your skip-the-line ticket for Dolmabahce Palace from the official seller via this link.

 In short, with a combined ticket, you can visit the main halls of the palace called the Selamlik (Reception) and also the Harem Rooms.
 Also included is the Palace Collections Museum, which contains magnificent paintings by court painters.